Constructing pseudo-Anosovs from expanding interval maps: Introduction

-As it turns out, non-standard zig-zags of pseudo-Anosov type are relatively uninteresting: the growth rates of non-standard zig-zags of pseudo-Anosov type are precisely the positive quadratic units, and all of the resulting pseudo-Anosovs are defined on the four-punctured sphere (cf. Corollary \ref{quad}).
+As it turns out, the elements of $\PA(m,3)$ are relatively uninteresting: the growth rates of these maps are precisely the positive quadratic units, and all of the resulting pseudo-Anosovs are defined on the four-punctured sphere (cf. Corollary \ref{quad}).
 In particular, we recover hyperbolic automorphisms of the torus for each trace $t \geq 3$.
-The case of standard zig-zags is more interesting.
+The case when $p \geq 4$ is more interesting.

 \begin{defn} Let $f$ be a PCP interval map, and let $x_1<x_2<\ldots<x_n=1$ denote the elements of the forward orbit of $x=1$.
 The \textit{permutation type} of $f$ is the permutation $\rho(f) \in S_n$ such that $f(x_i)=x_{\rho(f)(i)}$. \end{defn}